hashicorp/nomad-autoscaler/docs/plugins/README.md

 ```

 #### Nomad APM Plugin
 Use Nomad CPU and Memory task group metrics for autoscaling.
+In order to utilise this plugin, the configuration option [publish_allocation_metrics](https://nomadproject.io/docs/configuration/telemetry/#inlinecode-publish_allocation_metrics) should be set to true on the Nomad cluster.

 ## Target Plugins
 Target Plugins determine where the resource to be autoscaled is located.